kurtshuler/proxmox-ubuntu-server/4 - USB Drive Hardware Passthrough Setup.md

 >
 > **NOTE 1:** Do these steps AFTER you have created the Ubuntu VM!
 >
-> **NOTE 2:** I have had issues with the Ubuntu VM not seeing the drive on but.
+> **NOTE 2:** I have had issues with the Ubuntu VM not seeing the drive on boot.
 I resolve these by mounting manually after safe boot and re-editing `fstab`.
 >>